-Often a high attrition rate costs businesses loads of finances in lost resources, productivity, training and recruitment.
-Worst part: high employee turnover rates leads to increase in the number of dissatisfied employees and remember that disgruntled employees can throw your business off the track completely.
+Often a high attrition rate costs businesses loads of finances in lost resources, productivity, training, and recruitment.
+Worst part: high employee turnover rates leads to an increase in the number of dissatisfied employees and remember that disgruntled employees can throw your business off the track completely.

 Time to pay heed